SAP-samples/teched2022-DT261/exercises/ex3/README.md

 In this exercise, you will enable and configure the usage of SAP Order and Delivery Scheduling Industry Cloud solution.

 > **Warning**
-> The content of this exercise is up-to-date as of TechEd 2022.
+> The content of this exercise is up-to-date as of the SAP TechEd Hands-On Lab 2022.
 Please go to the official [SAP Order and Delivery Scheduling documentation](https://help.sap.com/docs/ORDER_DELIVERY_SCHEDULE_OD/7ddeeefdcf4b4ae0ad42a5990a781c9e/4d2d354732b94364823e14fdb2d10e02.html?locale=en-US) for the most recent version.

 ## Assign entitlements for the SAP Order and Delivery Scheduling (ODS) Industry Cloud solution

 > **Note**
-> During your TechEd Hands-On, you will be provided with a Subaccount with pre-assigned entitlements.
+> During your SAP TechEd Hands-On Lab, you will be provided with a Subaccount with pre-assigned entitlements.
 You can skip this section.

 In order to enable ODS you need to have entitlements assigned to your Subaccount.